What is the Weather Like in Rarotonga and the Cook Islands in February?

 Sunrise and Sunset During February

-February has daylight hours lasting about 13 hours a day in the Cook Islands.
+February has daylight hours that last approximately 13 hours a day in the Cook Islands.

 That’s right, February is one of the “wettest” times of the year in Rarotonga and the Cook Islands.
 The average days of rainfall during this month is 17 days.